 Inflammation in my feet, even after an operation to correct some wayward bones, led my chiropractor to demand I give up sugar for a month.
 I was desperate enough to believe it might help, though who had heard of a sugar detox in 2008?

 I went cold-turkey, alone.
 I hunted it down in everything I ate and drank, and emptied the cupboard of previously innocuous food.
-Ready meals were out and reading every label was in.
+Ready meals were replaced by poring over every label.

 I oscillated between being grumpy and wanting-to-kill-people for a week.
 I yoga-ed myself to palatable states of humanity, pounded a treadmill at the gym to exorcise the aggression caused by not getting my hit, and meditated.

 I have few vices.
 I drink alcohol occasionally but it’s not really my thing.
 I am on-off with caffeine.
 But sugar, it quickly transpired, fitted into a very different category to either of these things.
 A vice, a lifeline, an antidepressant, an anxiety drug.
 In fact, ‘drug’, with the highs and subsequent lows, is a far more accurate categorisation for sugar.
-It was, I realised, more than just what made my chocolate brownies taste sweet.
-It was what made my life sweet.
+It was, I realised, more than just what made my chocolate brownies taste sweet, it sweetened my whole life.
 I used it to medicate my mood.

 Sugar gave me a high, and then without realising, it dropped me down low.

-After surviving (just) the first few weeks, I noticed that I had more energy throughout the day.
+After (only just) surviving the first few weeks, I noticed that I had more energy throughout the day.
 The swelling in my feet went down, and I realised that my belly wasn’t bloated for the first time in years.
 I had started paying attention to what I put in my mouth, planning my food, rather than grabbing it on the go.
 It took time, but once I got the hang of it and was into a routine, I saw how little time I’d previously spent on really nourishing myself and how nearly everything I ate contained some form of sugar.
-I was lucky: I felt a strong drive to give it up, as a way to reduce my pain after surgery, so I kept with it.
+I was lucky, in a way: I felt a strong drive to give it up, as a way to reduce my pain after surgery, so I kept with it.

 But the physical, health-related reasons for why we should cut out sugar are often not enough.
 If we’re paying attention to the news, we will see the results of studies that show how sugar can damage the liver and cause insulin resistance that leads to diabetes.
 As insulin levels regulate cell growth, some studies link to how sugar breaks our hormonal regulators, increases the risk of cancer and sets in motion the key factors associated with heart disease.